 All Sophomores participate in the one-day retreat held at Sacramento Newman Center in October.
 Led by members of the Senior Leadership Retreat Team, the students engage on the idea of values, how to build on values and nurture friendships.
 This retreat builds on their freshmen experience and students participate in fun activities and icebreakers for building community.

-The Junior Retreat is the first overnight retreat experience hosted by the LSLO and led by our Senior Retreat Leadership Team (SRLT).
+The Junior Retreat is the first overnight retreat experience hosted by the LSLO and led by our Senior Retreat The Junior Retreat is the first overnight retreat experience hosted by the LSLO and led by our Senior Retreat Leadership Team (SRLT).
 This retreat emphasizes the student’s personal vocation in life and their gifts.
 This retreat is a reflection on their life journey thus far as a student at Christian Brothers High School.
-There are four retreats scheduled in this year.
-Retreats will be held at San Damiano Retreat Center.
-Register your student today as spots will fill quickly.
-Click here to register.
+There are three retreats scheduled in this year.
+Register and pay via the links below to secure your student’s spot.
+Spots will fill quickly!

 The pinnacle of our four-year retreat program is the Kairos retreat held for seniors.
 Kairos is a Greek word (καιρός) which at best translates to God’s time.
 It is different from time measured in the chronology of events.
 This time away with God welcomes seniors to examine, develop, and deepen their relationships with God, themselves, and others.
 There are four retreats available to seniors throughout the year and a summer retreat offered to rising seniors.
-Kairos will be experienced at a new location this year: Alliance Redwoods which provides a “renewal in the redwoods” in Occidental, California.
-It is a beautiful place to experience God’s creation and is popular among various schools that hold retreats on their site.
-Kairos for 2022-2023 is full.
-To be added to the wait list, please email Mr. Manolito Jaldon.
+Kairos will be experienced at Alliance Redwoods provides a “renewal in the redwoods” in Occidental, California, San Damiano Retreat Center which is a premier center in the East Bay, and at Applegate, California.
+All these locations provide the space for encountering God in creation.

 Student leaders collaborate with the LSLO to create meaningful prayer services and liturgies.
 The school community assembles regularly to pray and practice faith in the presence of God.